-Change of business information - If there have been any changes in your business name, identification number, mailing address, business address, telephone number, or owner/officer information, and you have not previously notified us, complete Form DTF-95, Change of Business Information.
+Change of business information - If there have been any changes in your business name, identification number, mailing address, business address, telephone number, or owner/officer information, and you have not previously notified us, complete Form DTF-95, Business Tax Account Update.
 For business tax information and forms, call the Business Tax Information Center at 1 800 972-1233.
 For general information, call toll free 1 800 225-5829.
 To order forms and publications, call toll free 1 800 462-8100.
 From areas outside the U.S. and outside Canada, call (518) 485-6800.

-Employer identification number, file number, and other identifying information - For us to process your corporation tax forms as quickly and efficiently as possible, it is important that we have the necessary identifying information from your preprinted label.
+Employer identification number, file number, and other identifying information - For us to process your corporation tax forms, it is important that we have the necessary identifying information from your preprinted label.
 Keep a record of the label information for future use.
 Please include your employer identification number and file number on each corporation tax form mailed.
-Without this information, we may not be able to process your return.